HsuTing/convert2geojson/README.md

 ```
   ./node_modules/.bin/convert2geojson -test
 ```
-You can see other settings in [wiki](https://github.com/HsuTing/convert2geojson/wiki).
+You can see your simple map at `http://localhost:9090/`.

 ## Config example